yourlocalcyborg/DIRT-16/README.md

 - 16-bit CPU
 - Runs on binaries (Will provide assembler and language with compiler)
 - Capable of graphics and sound (3d if possible)
-- Frontend that emulates screen and data drive interface
+- Frontend that emulates screen and data cartridge interface
 - More powerful than the SNES but less than the N64
 - Circuit-switched networking a-la dial-up